elbruno/aitour26-BRK445-building-enterprise-ready-ai-agents-with-azure-ai-foundry/session-delivery-resources/docs/HowToRunDemoLocally.md

 - `aifoundry` is the connection string: `Endpoint=https://<your-resource>.cognitiveservices.azure.com/;ApiKey=<your-api-key>`
 - `applicationinsights` is the Application Insights connection string from your Application Insights resource
-- `aifoundruyproject` is the Project endpoint URL from your AI Foundry project settings page
+- `aifoundryproject` is the Project endpoint URL from your AI Foundry project settings page
 - `customerinformationagentid`, `inventoryagentid` and all the other agent ids are the agent IDs you created in the previous step; see `02.NeededCloudResources.md` for details.

 Check the `Save to user secrets` box to save them in your user secrets project for future runs.